Earl Bramblett: Arrest and conviction

 Bramblett was tried, convicted, and sentenced to death on December 16, 1997, after the jury deliberated for one hour.

 Execution

 After a clemency petition to Governor of Virginia Mark Warner was rejected, along with an appeal to the U.S. Supreme Court, Earl Bramblett was executed in the electric chair for the murder of the Hodges family at Greensville Correctional Center, Jarratt, Virginia, on April 9, 2003.
 He was sixty-one years old at the time of his death, choosing the electric chair over lethal injection as a form of protest.
 His final words were, "I didn't murder the Hodges family.
 I've never murdered anybody.
 I'm going to my death with a clear conscience.
 I am going to my death having had a great life because of my two great sons, Mike and Doug."
-His body was cremated after the electrocution.

 Disappearances of Tammy Akers and Angela Rader

 Bramblett was a suspect in the 1977 disappearances of Tammy Akers and Angela Rader, who were both 14 years old and worked for him at the time.
 Bramblett reportedly told friends that he wished he had not "hurt Tammy" three years after she went missing, though he was never charged in either Akers's or Rader's disappearances and their whereabouts are still unknown.